 - Complete all required parts of the form

-- Submit the completed Form 8867 with each electronic return claiming the EITC, the CTC, the ACTC, or the AOTC you send or attach the completed Form 8867 to any EITC, CTC, ACTC, or AOTC return or claim for refund you mail for your client, or give to your client to send
+- Submit the completed Form 8867 with each e-filed tax return you transmit or attach the completed Form 8867 to each paper return or claim for you refund you prepare for your client.

 - If you are not the signing tax return preparer, give the completed Form 8867 to the signing preparer either electronically or on paper.

 - Question 1 asks whether you completed the return from information your client or that you reasonably obtained